elba-docker/radvisor/man/radvisor.1.md

 run

-:   runs a collection thread that writes resource statistics to output CSV files
+:   Runs a collection thread that writes resource statistics to output CSV files

 BUGS
 ====